facephi/sdk-mobile-documentation/docs/ios/changelog/Tracking_Component_Changelog.md

 # Tracking Changelog

 ## Version 2.6.X
 **Last release: 2.6.0 - 12/02/2026**

 ### Fixes
 - Fixed issue where `setCustomerId` was not working.
-- Upgraded widget version to **v1.2.6** to resolve the problem.
+Upgraded widget version to **v1.2.6** to resolve the problem.

 ### Features
-- Added `integrationId` support to `TrackingConfigurationData`.
+- Added `integrationId` parameter to `TrackingConfigurationData`.

 ---